umrlastig/pegazus-ontology/README.md

 │
 ├── ontology                  <- PeGaZus Ontology
-│   ├── ontology-address.ttl      <- Core part of the ontology to describe landmarks and addresses │   ├── ontology-cadastre.ttl     <- Specific modules used to describe the Napoleonic cadaster documents and landmarks │   ├── documentation
+│   ├── ontology-address.ttl      <- Core part of the ontology to describe landmarks and addresses │   ├── ontology-cadastre.ttl     <- Specific modules used to describe the Napoleonic land registry documents and landmarks │   ├── documentation
 │
 ├── scripts
-│   ├── cadaster                  <- Implementation of the algorithm specialized for the Napoleonic cadaster dataset │
+│   ├── cadaster                  <- Implementation of the algorithm specialized for the Napoleonic land registry dataset │
 └── README.md
 ```